sonodima/router-spoof/README.md

 ## Setup

+> Edit 'INTERFACES' to pick what you want to spoof.<br>Please note that spoofing every interface is not a good idea, and it may make your internet connection unusable.
 ```
-Edit 'INTERFACES' to pick what you want to spoof.
-Please note that spoofing every interface is not a good idea, and it may make your internet connection unusable.
+vi "/etc/init.d/router_spoof.sh"
 ```

 ## Author